 What Should I Expect?

 An energy audit takes several hours.
 I start with a complete walkthrough of the home, which you’re encouraged to join for informational and educational purposes, and bad jokes.
-From there, I'll perform a battery of tests including-but-not-limited-to:
+From there, I'll perform a battery of tests that might-include-but-aren't-limited-to:

 - a blower door test (measures whole-house air leakage)

 - zonal pressure diagnostics (to measure amount of "separation" between conditioned and unconditioned spaces)

 - total external static pressure (to see how the AC is performing)

 - combustion safety & carbon monoxide tests on combustion & cooking appliances